 Bedford-Stuyvesant

-After a browse at Charlie’s, head east on Fulton and turn left onto Lewis for a meal at Peaches, serving southern specialities such as fried chicken, mac and cheese, collard greens, grits and cornbread.
+After a browse at Charlie’s, head east on Fulton and turn left onto Lewis for a meal at Peaches Hothouse, serving southern specialities such as fried chicken, mac and cheese, collard greens, grits and cornbread.
 Afterwards, get a buzz on at cosy drinking spot Bed-Vyne Cocktail.
 Then walk it off with a wander through Stuyvesant Historic District, where the streets are lined with elegant Victorian homes: it’s bordered roughly by Macon Street to the south, Tompkins Avenue to the east, Monroe Street to the north and Bedford Avenue to the west.

 If you’re in the mood to shop, there’s a cluster of boutiques on Tompkins Avenue between Halsey and Gates, including homewares store peace & riot and Sincerely, Tommy, a sleek women’s fashion boutique stocking local and international designer brands.
 Need a caffeine hit?
 Crocus Coffee is a few steps away.